trbauer/cls/README.md

 #
 ## Printing Buffers With the `print` Command
 The `print` command, illustrated earlier, prints a surface's values.
-The surface type can be overriden (re-interpreted) via an optional parameter.
+The surface type can be overridden (re-interpreted) via an optional parameter.

 #
 ## Saving Buffers and Images With `save`